-Tethers - Tethering in a mono-ski is very unusual, but may allow for safety in the early stages of learning especially if appropriate terrain in not available.
+Tethers - Tethering in a mono-ski is unusual, but may allow for safety in the early stages of learning especially if appropriate terrain in not available.
 With tethers one can assure that the mono- skier does not go too fast or get out of control.
 A tether used for a mono skier is typically a single tether for speed control or braking.
 Unlike a bi-ski or four tracker, a tether cannot be used to assist a mono skier to turn.

 Safety Tether - Tether/Safety Strap - This is simply an assist whereby one loops the safety strap over one's wrist and assists primarily in speed control and balance.
+There should be tether-skin contact so the tether will not slip off.
 This technique should not be a substitute for quality instruction, but may be useful in short durations for kinesthetic learners.

 Loading - For a Level 1 student there should be two loaders, a primary and a secondary.
 Unlike the Level 1 bi-ski, the student assists in the loading.
 The loading procedure should be practiced before going into the lift line each time a new team forms.
 The loading cadence and procedures should be established before entering the lift line.
 The student should be aware of what her/his responsibilities are.
 The loading procedures should be discussed with the lift operators in advance of the load.
+Self-loading should be taught from the first lesson.